Mark Trumbo

-Mark Trumbo (born January 16, 1986) is an American former professional baseball first baseman and outfielder.
-He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim from 2010 through 2013, for the Arizona Diamondbacks in 2014 and 2015, the Seattle Mariners in 2015 and the Baltimore Orioles from 2016 to 2019.
+Mark Daniel Trumbo (born January 16, 1986) is an American former professional baseball outfielder and first baseman.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.
 Trumbo was an All-Star in 2012 and 2016.

 Amateur career

 Trumbo was born in Anaheim, California, and played high school baseball at Villa Park High School in Villa Park, California.
 Growing up, Trumbo played travel baseball against future major leaguers Phil Hughes and Brandon Barnes.
-At Villa Park, Trumbo was a pitcher and infielder, and was a 2005 High School All-American after hitting .425 and going 10-2 with a 2.20 ERA on the mound.
+At Villa Park, Trumbo was a pitcher and infielder, and was a 2005 High School All-American after hitting .425 and going 10–2 with a 2.20 ERA on the mound.

 Professional career

 Los Angeles Angels of Anaheim

 Trumbo was selected by the Anaheim Angels in the 18th round (533rd overall) of the 2004 Major League Baseball Draft.
 He was promoted to the major leagues as part of the September roster expansions on September 3, 2010.
 He made his major league debut on September 11, 2010, as a pinch hitter for Mike Napoli and then remained in the game to play first base.

 Trumbo entered the 2011 season looking for some early-season playing time at first base after a spring in which he displayed his over credited power.
 Trumbo hit his first career home run on April 12, 2011, off Fausto Carmona of the Cleveland Indians.
-Although he planned to be a first basemen only until Kendrys Morales' returned from injury.
+Although he planned to be a first baseman only until Kendrys Morales' returned from injury.
 He became the Angels' full-time first baseman for the 2011 season due to Morales' season-ending surgery.
 He led all rookies with 29 home runs and 87 RBIs while batting .254 in his rookie campaign, but finished second in Rookie of the Year voting to Jeremy Hellickson of the Tampa Bay Rays.
 Trumbo also led the American League in putouts with 1,284 in 2011.

 The Angels acquired Albert Pujols on December 8, 2011, which forced Trumbo to change positions.
 In the early stages of the 2012 season Trumbo and Alberto Callaspo shared time at third base; Trumbo also started games in left and right field as well as designated hitter.

 On June 10, 2012, Trumbo had a career-high six RBIs on two three-run home runs in a game against the Colorado Rockies.
 Trumbo was selected for the 2012 Home Run Derby by AL captain Robinson Cano, advancing to the second round before being ousted in a playoff by José Bautista.
 Trumbo was elected to his first all-star game, which was the 2012 Major League Baseball All-Star Game, in his sophomore season.

 In 2013, he batted .234/.294/.453 in 620 at bats.